LutherTS/jscomments/README.md

 comment-variables --config <your-config.js>
 ```

-Passes a different file as your config instead of the default `comments.config.js` (like `comment-variables --config your-config.js`), through a path relative to the root of your project.
+Passes a different file as your config instead of the default root `comments.config.js` file (like `comment-variables --config your-config.js`), through a path relative to the root of your project.

 ```
 --lint-config-imports is now part of the config at the `lintConfigImports` key
 ```

 By default, `comment-variables` excludes your config file and all the (JavaScript/TypeScript) files it recursively imports.
-This flag cancels this mechanism, linting config imports.
+This config option cancels this mechanism, linting config imports.
 (The config file however still remains excluded from linting.)

 ```
 --my-ignores-only is now part of the config at the `myIgnoresOnly` key
 ```

 By default, `comment-variables` includes a preset list of ignored folders (`"node_modules"`, `".next"`, `".react-router"`...).
-This flag cancels this mechanism so that you can have full control over your ignored files and folders.
+This config option cancels this mechanism so that you can have full control over your ignored files and folders.

 _The --config flag can be composed with any of the commands:_